techtown-training/microservices-bootcamp/README.md

 # microservices-bootcamp
 ASPE's 3 day hands-on Microservices class, taught by an expert from Techtown labs.

-Course was initally developed  by Peter Lamar, with Golang exercises.
+Course was initally developed by Peter Lamar for ASPE, with Golang exercises.

-Course was updated by Shekhar Agrawal, with Java exercises
+Course was updated by Shekhar Agrawal of AgileBrains, with Java exercises

 The course as we currently advertise it- http://techtowntraining.com/courses/microservices-engineering-boot-camp